vcamelblue2/Cle.js/README.md

 - '`ref`' scope selector, wich is a container of the element by id (local of the so called 'component', where the 'name' is registered in the childsRef, and a 'name' is assigned)
 - '`dbus`' scope selector, where you can find the global dbus channels. useful to connetc different application part.
 - '`u`' scope selector, that contains some metaprogramming utils, like signal creation and subscribe, dynamic child retrive, creation and destruction
 - '`oos`' out of scope selector, a free (untracked and non bindable) per-object space where can be manually defined (imperative code) anything, for example for data where binding is not required.
+This space will be "shared" with all the components instance, also in "Use".
+To have a per-instance space declare it as a function that return an object (with $ arg) and will be generated at run-time before init.

 - `#Final Tip`: is always possible to use directly `$.xxx` wich will be resolved as `$.scope.xxx` ( scope selector '`scope`' is the default used in resolution).